smnkrisz/DiscordBot-In-Docker/README.md

 # run the bot
 CMD ["node", "index.js"]
 ```

-12. Build the container : `docker build -t DiscordBot` ( use sudo if user doesn't have permission ),
+12. Build the container : `docker build -t discord-bot .` ( use sudo if user doesn't have permission ),
-13. Run the container : `docker run -d DiscordBot`
+13. Run the container : `docker run -d discord-bot`
 14. Check running container : `docker ps`
 15. If you want to stop is : `docker stop <containerID>`